Long Tail Keywords: What They Are and How to Benefit From Them for SEO

 Why use long-tail keywords if they have low search volumes?
 Because contrary to popular belief, search volume is not the decisive factor in keyword quality.
 Other factors, such as intent and competition, should also be considered when doing keyword research.

-Long-tail keywords have less competition
+Long tail keywords have less competition

-Short-tail keywords are incredibly competitive — everyone wants a piece of high traffic SERPs.
+Generic short-tail keywords are incredibly competitive — everyone wants a piece of high traffic SERPs.
 But because they are so competitive, only the highest authority websites get to rank on page one.
 We are talking about major industry players.

 If you are not a major industry player, then competing for short-tail keywords may be a waste of time.
 Yes, your keywords are searched thousands of times per month, but what's the point if all that traffic goes to your competitors?